MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 # Windows Autopilot for HoloLens 2

+## Overview
+To deploy at scale, we recommend getting started with Windows Autopilot.
+It’s considered “low touch” in that it dramatically simplifies setting up HoloLens – for both IT and end users.

+IT administrators can create an Autopilot profile and assign it to a group of devices.
+With this, they can preconfigure HoloLens policies (and make it so that the users can avoid the licensing screens).
+Then they’re able to push apps, (more) policies and configurations.
+So, with the first boot, the HoloLens devices are ready within minutes – and the user doesn’t have to do a thing.

+One note, though.
+You first have to configure Auto-enrollment.

+Auto-enrollment is a “no touch” solution.
+It enrolls corporate devices to your organization’s Azure Active Directory tenant and mobile device management (MDM) system.

+Think of a “tenant” as a house.
+When you ring the doorbell, Azure Active Directory looks at you and verifies that you are who you claim you are.
+With that confirmation, you’re able to enter.
+Once inside, the MDM, like Microsoft Intune, lets you know where you’re allowed to go within the house.

+## Self-deploying mode
 > [!NOTE]
 > Autopilot configuration for HoloLens in Microsoft Endpoint Manager is transitioning from **Public Preview** to **General Availability**.
 All tenants will be able to setup Autopilot in the MEM admin center.